Skip to content

 Connect VS Code Copilot to the APS Server

-Instead of routing APS calls through server.js, you connect VS Code Copilot directly to aps-server.js as a second MCP server.
+Instead of routing APS calls through the workshop server, you connect VS Code Copilot directly to the APS server as a second MCP server.
 This is MCP's one-to-many model: one client, multiple servers, all tools available in one place.

-Open .vscode/mcp.json and add the APS server alongside the existing workshop server:
+Open .vscode/mcp.json and add the APS server alongside the existing workshop server.
+The configuration is identical for both stacks — the client only sees URLs.

 json